 For more information on the public scoping meetings see the Public Involvement page.

-OEA will host scoping meetings to provide the public with information on the proposed project and the environmental review process and to solicit comments on the Draft Scope of Study.
-The public scoping meetings will be held at the following times and locations:
+OEA hosted six scoping meetings to provide the public with information on the proposed project and the environmental review process and to solicit comments on the Draft Scope of Study.
+The public scoping meetings were held at the following times and locations:

 Monday, July 15

 Ute Tribal Auditorium